wmorgan/dcos-docs/1.7/administration/user-management.md

 Note that you can [opt out](/docs/1.7/administration/opt-out/) of the authentication process, however this is not recommended, for security reasons.

-If you're the first user taking above steps then, congrats, you are the admin of this cluster.

 ### CLI Authentication

-Likely the next thing you want to do after becoming the cluster admin is to install the DC/OS CLI and authenticate it against the cluster.
+Likely the next thing you want to do is to install the DC/OS CLI and authenticate it against the cluster.
 Have a look at the menu in the lower left corner.
 Click on the identity (your email address) and select the `Install CLI` entry.
 This is what you should see:

 ![Install DC/OS CLI](../img/user-management-step3.png)